parub22/ArticleAPI/README.md

 Steps to run the code:
 1. Install the latest version of go
-2.Add Gin module as a dependency
+2. Add Gin module as a dependency
   $ go get github.com/gin-gonic/gin
 3. From the command line in the directory containing main.go, run the code
    $ go run .
 4. From a new command line window, use curl to make a request to your running web service.

       i.
 Get the articles